HolmesBryant/wijit-carousel/README.md

 * **--transition-timing** ( default:ease )
     - Acceptable values: [Any value that works with the css transition-timing-function]
     - Determines how the timing between slide transitions is interpolated.
 For more information, see <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function" target="_blank">CSS transition-timing-function</a>
-* **--panel-height** ( default:300px )
+* **--container-height** ( default:100% )
     - Acceptable values: [Any valid css length value]
-    - Determines the height of the panel which holds the slides, which in turn determines how much of the slide content is visible.
+    - Determines the height of the container which holds the slides and controls, which in turn determines how much of the slide content is visible.
+Depending on the layout of the page, the desired height of the container may be different than the height of the wijit-carousel element.
 For more information, see <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/height" target="_blank">CSS height</a>
 * **--perspective** ( default:1800px )
     - Acceptable values: [Any css length value]
     - **Only applies to the "flip" effect.** Determines the intensity of the flipping effect.
 For more information, see <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/perspective" target="_blank">CSS perspective</a>